 > Authorization: Bearer abc123

-5. Store headers in a file for reuse.
+5. Store headers in a config file and load them with --config.

 > X-Custom-Header1: Value1